D-N/Linux-Notes/linux_command_line.md

 ```bash
 $ history
 ```
-Command line history can also be searched by pressing up arrow key.
+Command line history can also be searched by pressing up arrow key in bash.

 Previous commands can be executed by either finding it via pressing up, then pressing enter when found.
-Shortcut to execute previous command is:
+Shortcut to execute last executed command is:
 ```bash
 $ !!
 ```